 NFPFHA members are primarily focused on recreational leisure and competitive riding: monthly trail rides, benefits, demonstrations, clinics, camp-outs, distance and endurance rides, obstacle challenges, speed events, cow work…Our Horses Do It All…so why shouldn’t we?

-Other avenues we use to share information about the Paso Fino include participating in multiple parades, offering clinics from a variety of nationally known clinicians and trainers, open houses at farms throughout our region, trail rides, competitive trail and endurance rides, judged trail rides, lectures on falconery, cowboy mounted shooting, and rodeo entertainment featuring Paso Finos performing a variety of different activities and tricks.
+Other avenues we use to share information about the Paso Fino include participating in multiple parades, offering clinics from a variety of nationally known clinicians and trainers, open houses at farms throughout our region, trail rides, competitive trail and endurance rides, judged trail rides, lectures on falconry, cowboy mounted shooting, and rodeo entertainment featuring Paso Finos performing a variety of different activities and tricks.

 The MDPFHA Spectacular Show is held at the Gloucester County DREAM Park, in Logan Township, NJ.
 Our show has grown to include other gaited breeds, as well as lunch time demonstrations, and a variety of entertainment during the Saturday evening barn party.
 Our show is designed to provide an opportunity to compete in a variety of different divisions in a fun and supportive environment.
 Year-end awards honor both the show horse, and members who log hours riding their horse, or promoting the Paso Fino through demos and parades.
 A multi-breed fun show allows our members to interact with other horse owners, while having fun and expanding the repertoire of our Paso Finos.